Orion85-Stack/Stephen_Portfolio/README.md

-# Stephen_Portfolio
+# Kairos Consulting Portfolio

-Welcome to my portfolio where I showcase what I have learned since I started on my journey programming and delving into data science.
+Welcome to my portfolio where I showcase what I have learned since I started on my journey programming and delving into Data Science.

 It has been an interesting journey with a lot of turns, hesitations and returns, but I am getting there and building myself one day at a time.